Rustam4ib/emotion-recognition-p5js/README.md

 ## Overview

 Human pose is a powerful tool for robots to inspect the intentions and attitudes of humans.
 In most cases, one RGB camera is sufficient for this task.

+This project was developed using the p5.js library and the PoseNet model, and was inspired by tutorials from [The Coding Train](https://thecodingtrain.com/).

 ## Prerequisites